 The Kansas legislature intends that the Workers Compensation Act shall be liberally construed for the purpose of bringing employers and employees within the provisions of the Act.
 K.S.A.
 44-501b(a).
 “It is the intent of the legislature that the workers compensation act shall be liberally construed only for the purpose of bringing employers and employees within the provisions of the act.
 The provisions of the workers compensation act shall be applied impartially to both employers and employees in cases arising thereunder.”

 While the application of the exclusive remedy defense by an employer is straight forward when brought in response to a tort claim by a regular employee, there are other circumstances where the defense may also be available.
-One such situation arises when the employer has borrowed an employer from another employer - and thereby becomes the worker’s second or special employer.
+One such situation arises when the employer has borrowed an employee from another employer - and thereby becomes the worker’s second or special employer.

 B. The Special Employer Doctrine Under Kansas Law